hubtype/botonic/doc-botonic/docs/welcome.md

 A chatbot is an intelligent artificial agent that implies an AI-centric, text-only interaction with your bot.

 **Botonic** helps you create **Conversational Applications** to deliver a good user experience by using all the typical chatbot features like Guided flows, NLU, Multi-language, Media support (images, video, location...), Webviews, Human handoff or Webchat.
-Your Conversation app will learn fast, understand your need, know you and help for your transactions.
+Your Conversation app will learn fast, understand your needs, know you and help you for your transactions.

 Moreover, to make developers' lives easier, Botonic offers: